zalando-stups/documentation/user-guide/access-control.rst

 STUPS support service-to-service authorization via OAuth 2.0.
 This is useful in batch jobs, where you do not have the possibility to ask the resource owner for permission to access his data.
 This means, that your application itself has to somehow authenticate itself, so that a resource server can grant access.
 For this, :ref:`mint` will automatically create service users for you.
-These service users have an own identity and also an own username and password that you can read in your "user.json".
+These service users have their own identity and also username and password that you can read in your "user.json".
 You can assign this user permissions via :ref:`yourturn`.
 A typical permission would look like "sales_order.read_all".

-Via the previously mentioned "password grant" can you now create access tokens for yourself with your own credentials and permissions.
+Via the previously mentioned "password grant" you can now create access tokens for yourself with your own credentials and permissions.
 Instead of complex redirect flows like with humans, it is very simple to create a token if you have the password of the resource owner (yourself in this case):